 - Top-open or side-open?

-From there consider what goes inside to display and protect your items when shipped and received.
+From there, consider what goes inside to display and protect your shipped and received items.
 This goes beyond just visual appearance, once again consider your audience and how they experience and perceive the packaging materials.

 - Tissue, crinkle, or a custom paper?

 - Bubble wrap or sturdy padding for delicate items?